Bernscaiado/detection_malicious_packages/README.md

    * Internal dependency dashboards.
    * Offline batch scoring for threat-hunting.

-Thresholds should be tuned based on your risk tolerance and class imbalance (malicious transitions are rare).
+Thresholds should be tuned based on your risk tolerance and class imbalance.

 ---